-Manage service accounts for clusters on Anyscale on GKE
+Configure service accounts for clusters on Anyscale on GKE

 This page describes how to use and manage service accounts for Anyscale clouds deployed on Google Kubernetes Engine (GKE).

-The Anyscale control plane interacts with GKE service accounts through the Anyscale operator.
 GKE uses Workload Identity Federation to map IAM permissions from Google Cloud service accounts onto Kubernetes service accounts.
-See the following Google Cloud docs pages for more details:
+See the following Google Cloud docs for more details:

-Term | Description |
+| Term | Description |

-Anyscale operator IAM role | When you deploy an Anyscale cloud on GKE, you configure a Kubernetes service account for the Anyscale operator that maps to a Google Cloud service account.The permissions in this service account govern all actions that the Anyscale operator can take in your GKE cluster.
+| Anyscale operator service account | When you deploy an Anyscale cloud on GKE, you configure a Kubernetes service account for the Anyscale operator that maps to a Google Cloud service account.The permissions in this service account govern all actions that the Anyscale operator can take in your GKE cluster.
 The Anyscale operator is responsible for processing all instructions from the Anyscale control plane to deploy nodes for Ray clusters in your GKE cluster. |

-Cluster service account | When you configure the Anyscale operator for your Anyscale cloud on GKE, you configure a default Kubernetes service account that maps to a Google Cloud service account.
-When the Anyscale operator deploys a new cluster or autoscales to adds worker nodes, the Pods use this service account and assume the Google Cloud service account to gain access to necessary resources in your cloud provider account.You must define a Kubernetes service account for each unique set of IAM permissions you want to assign to a given user, workload, or project through cloud IAM mapping. |
+| Cluster service account | When you configure the Anyscale operator for your Anyscale cloud on GKE, you configure a default Kubernetes service account that maps to a Google Cloud service account.
+When the Anyscale operator deploys a new cluster or autoscales to add worker nodes, the Pods use this service account and assume the Google Cloud service account to gain access to necessary resources in your Google Cloud account.You must define a Kubernetes service account and Google Cloud service account for each unique set of IAM permissions you want to assign to a given user, workload, or project through cloud IAM mapping. |

 View cluster service account

-Run the following commands to find the Kubernetes service account in use Pods in your Anyscale cluster:
+Run the following commands to find the Kubernetes service account in use for Pods in your Anyscale cluster:

 # Define your GKE namespace.